JD-CEO/SBU_AdvancedML_FinalProject/Reinforcement Learning/README.md

 ## Overview

 This project focuses on creating an environment and training an autonomous agent to play Tetris using Reinforcement Learning (RL).
 We explore the challenges of applying RL to a delayed reward system, such as Tetris, and implement solutions inspired by recent research (post-2019).
-Complete documentation is provided in the Tetris.pdf file
+Complete documentation is provided in [[Report](https://github.com/JD-CEO/SBU_AdvancedML_FinalProject/blob/main/Reinforcement%20Learning/Tetris.pdf)]
 ## Group Members

 - Hossein Yahyaei